jamesoff/www-jamesoff-net/_posts/2016-01-07-jekyll-continuous-deployment.markdown

 echo Switching symlink...
 rm -f ${ROOTDIR}/jamesoff.net && ln -s $NEWDIR ${ROOTDIR}/jamesoff.net

+# nginx looks for this file, so if it's missing for some reason, make an empty one
+[ -f ${ROOTDIR}/jamesoff.net/nginx-rewrites ] || touch ${ROOTDIR}/jamesoff.net/nginx-rewrites

+nginx -t && nginx -s reload

 [ -z "$OLDDIRS" ] && send_notification && exit 0

 echo Removing old dirs
 rm -rf $OLDDIRS
 send_notification
 {% endhighlight %}

+The script makes a new directory with a unqiue name, and mirrors the S3 bucket into it.
+It moves the `.htaccess` file to the correct name (having it start with a `.` meant it was missed by Travis's deployment step).
+This is not now used since I switched to nginx, so I shall remove it soon.
+It then checks the `nginx-rewrites` file exists, and if not makes a blank one. nginx includes this file from its configuration, so if it's missing it will be sad.
+It then checks the nginx config is still valid, and then reloads it (so nginx notices changes to the rewrites file).

+If there are no old directories (typically only true the very first time you run the script) it sends the success notification, and exits.
+If there are any old directories, they're now removed then the notification is send and the script exits.

+The notification is sent using a POST to a Slack webhook, which is set up from Slack's configuration.
+The configuration will give you the URL to hit, including some tokens.

 ### Missing bits